 Pricing really depends on YOU!

-I am often approached by brides who are sometimes unable to make a commitment on their wedding because they feel they cannot afford it.
-Generally, this is more of an issue in failing to recognize the difference between an investment in a certain positive outcome versus an expense that was allocated on the wedding budget.
+As the leading Colorado Wedding Entertainment Designer®, Wedding Master of Ceremonies & Wedding Disc Jockey, I am often approached by brides who are sometimes unable to make a commitment on their wedding because they feel they cannot afford it.
+Generally, this is more of an issue in failing to recognize the difference between an investment for a specific positive and memorable outcome versus a line item expense that was simply allocated for music on the wedding budget.
 Since this is common, I thought I would take a few minutes to help distinguish between the two.

-There is one overriding, distinguishing difference between an expense and an investment.
-That difference is a “positive outcome result” or a fun, memorable wedding celebration.
-In other words, if by spending money, you can generate a better outcome with better results, less stress, then in essence your spending is not a waste of money, but instead a means to defer that responsibility to someone you trust with a proven process to make this once-in-a-lifetime wedding celebration.
+There is one distinguishing difference between an expense and an investment.
+That difference is a “positive outcome result” or a fun, smooth flowing, memorable wedding celebration.
+In other words, if by spending money, you can generate a better outcome with better results, less stress, then in essence your spending is not a waste of money, but instead trusting that responsibility to someone you trust with a proven process (the Amore’ Process) to make this a once-in-a-lifetime Colorado wedding celebration.
 I’ve found, there are four critical areas to consider: